List of EastEnders two-hander episodes: Sonia Jackson and Dot Branning (9 May 2002)

 This episode features Sonia Jackson (Natalie Cassidy) and her step-grandmother Dot Branning (June Brown).
-Sonia has kidnapped the daughter she had given up for adoption and is keeping her hidden away at the Brannings'.
+Sonia has kidnapped the daughter she had given up for adoption, Rebecca, and is keeping her hidden away at the Brannings'.
 Dot tries to reason with Sonia and shares a secret of her own.

-With Rebecca Miller asleep upstairs, Sonia ransacks the house for money in order to make her getaway.
-Dot frantically knocks at the door, shouting that Rebecca's adoptive parents, Neil Miller (Robin Sneller) and Sue Miller (Victoria Willing), were going to call the police unless Sonia lets her in.
+With Rebecca asleep upstairs, Sonia ransacks the house for money in order to make her getaway.
+Dot frantically knocks at the door, shouting that Rebecca's adoptive parents, Neil (Robin Sneller) and Sue Miller (Victoria Willing), were going to call the police unless Sonia lets her in.
 Sonia tries to deny Rebecca is there, but Dot knows otherwise and makes it clear that she is there to retrieve the baby for the Millers.
 Sonia becomes distressed by this, arguing that as she is Rebecca's mother she can look after her.
 The Millers have given Dot a deadline of 15 minutes to persuade Sonia to surrender Rebecca or they will involve the police.

 Sonia tries to explain herself.
 The Millers had planned to take Rebecca away without granting her a last visit.
 She is also upset at how much her baby has changed since she was born and she had decided that she wanted her back.
 Dot argues that she could not change her mind now that Rebecca had been adopted and she no longer has any rights as her mother.
 When Dot instructs Sonia to take Rebecca outside, Sonia threatens to abscond with the baby.
 She begs Dot to stall the police so she can escape via the back door and is furious when Dot refuses.
 Dot proceeds to point out that Sonia had missed out on 18 months of Rebecca's life and that she hardly knows her daughter now.
 Despite Sonia's pleas, Dot refuses to help her – and threatens to call the police herself if the kidnapping continues.